 In addition to car insurance, USAA also offers other types of insurance, including homeowners, renters, and life coverage.
 USAA's financial services include banks accounts, vehicle loans, mortgages, retirement planning, and more.

 In our ranking of the country’s best car insurance companies, USAA holds the top spot.
-In addition to affordable rates for young adults, USAA has an excellent reputation among its member-customers for its handling of claims.
-More than 83% of USAA customers who have filed claims say they plan to renew their policies when they come due.
+In addition to affordable car insurance rates for young adults, USAA has an excellent reputation among its member-customers for its claims handling.
+More than 80% of USAA customers plan to renew their policies when they come due.

 Geico, a division of Warren Buffett’s Berkshire Hathaway, is one of the largest insurers in the nation.
 While its roots are in car insurance, it has grown to provide a wide array of insurance products, including homeowners, renters, motorcycle, ATV, boat, and RV coverage.
+Geico began as an insurance company for government employees and members of the military – in fact, its name is short for Government Employees Insurance Company.
 Geico auto insurance is available in all 50 states and the District of Columbia.

 Geico is one of the cheapest insurers for our young adult driver profiles.
-Though everyone's rates may vary based upon numerous factors, our study shows a young adult male driver profile could expect to pay $1,120 per year and a female profile would pay $1,160.
-The study rate for the male profile is more than $400 below the national average for our young adult driver profile, while the female profile's representative price is about $300 below the national average.
+Though everyone's rates may vary based upon numerous factors, our study shows a young adult male driver profile could expect to pay $1,269 per year and a female profile would pay $1,365.
+The study rate for the male profile is $400 below the national average for our young adult driver profile, while the female profile's representative price is more than $200 below the national average.

 Travelers Insurance asserts a distinction that no other auto insurance company can.
 They claim to have written the first car insurance policy in America – way back in 1897.
 Today, Travelers is a full-service insurance company, offering policies for personal, business, and specialty applications.
-They operate across the U.S., plus in several other countries around the world.
+They operate across the U.S. and in several other countries around the world.

 The company's representative rates for the young adult driver profiles in our survey aren’t the lowest in our analysis, but they’re still comparatively affordable.
-The young adult female profile in our study has a representative rate of $1,282 per year, while our sample male customer profile gets a study premium price of $1,372.
-Both representative rates are about $180 per year lower than the average of the nine companies whose rates we studied for our young adult driver profiles.
+The young adult female profile in our study has a representative rate of $1,363 per year, while our sample male customer profile gets a study premium price of $1,416.
+The representative rates are $230 and $253 per year lower, respectively, than the average of the nine companies whose rates we studied for our young adult driver profiles.

 Founded in 1922 by a retired farmer, State Farm Insurance had its start as an auto insurance company.
 Now, it is a full-line insurer, offering personal and business policies including life, home, renter’s, identity theft, and commercial auto coverage.
 The company claims to insure more cars and homes than any other insurer in America.
 It operates in all 50 states plus the District of Columbia.